This page provides a high-level quick start guide to getting started with your ALMS with Connectivity account.

 ALMS accounts that support connectivity are different from existing ALMS accounts.
 These new ALMS accounts support connectivity and require the ability to directly bill for services.
 You will need to create a new account .

-This account includes default plans for AirLink Complete, AirLink Complete plus Connectivity and ALMS device management, ensuring that all the scenarios of mixed deployments for your AirLink gateways and routers can be supported.
-If you need a connectivity plan beyond the default plans, contact our technical support team from your account: https://eu.airvantage.net/accounts/.
+Other offers may be included in the account depending on how it is configured.
+These offers ensure that all the scenarios of mixed deployments for your AirLink gateways and routers can be supported.
+If you need other plans beyond the default plans (e.g. AirLink Connectivity), contact our technical support team from your account.

-An ALMS with Connectivity account provides the greatest value when combined with one of our Ready-to-Connect AirLink gateways or routers that include the Sierra Wireless eSIM – the AirLink LX40, LX60 and RV55 (Cat 4 version).
+An ALMS account that supports connectivity provides the greatest value when combined with one of our Ready-to-Connect AirLink gateways or routers that include the Sierra Wireless eSIM – the AirLink LX40, LX60 and RV55 (Cat 4 version).
 These Ready-to-Connect gateways include a module that embeds a Sierra Wireless Smart SIM, soldered inside the radio module.
-Use of this eSIM is optional: all Ready-to-Connect gateways can also accommodate an external SIM from any existing Carrier.
+Use of this eSIM is optional: all Ready-to-Connect gateways can also accommodate an external SIM from any existing carrier.

 This guide assumes that you wish to activate your module, including the eSIM, for the full Ready-to-Connect experience.
 The full Ready-to-Connect experience requires ALEOS 4.14 or later.